Women in politics in France: World War I

 Women of all ages manufacturing shells, France, 1917.

 During World War I, the vast majority of feminist organizations in France supported the war effort:

 upon the declaration of war, feminists rallied to the sacred union and postponed their demands to focus on their duties as "brave French women," multiplying social initiatives.

 Some hoped to capitalize on this loyalty.
 Additionally, the demands of total war led women to replace men in factories, thus gaining access to the workforce.
 This change allowed some women, particularly from artistic or intellectual elites, to emancipate themselves during the Roaring Twenties of the early interwar period.
 However, most women were returned to domestic roles after the war.

 Socialist circles and their women's organizations also aligned with their respective nations.
 Nevertheless, dissenting voices were heard: in France, Hélène Brion, Madeleine Vernet, and Louise Saumoneau.
 The latter attended the International Socialist Women's Conference in March 1915 in Bern (Switzerland), initiated by Clara Zetkin, which gathered activists loyal to internationalism.

-On August 7, 1914, women were called to work by government leader René Viviani.
+On 7 August 1914, women were called to work by government leader René Viviani.
 In cities, those manufacturing weapons in factories (such as the Schneider factories in Le Creusot) were nicknamed "munitionnettes."
 Women distributed mail, handled administrative tasks, and drove transport vehicles.
-On June 3, 1915, they were granted paternal authority in the absence of the father.
+On 3 June 1915, they were granted paternal authority in the absence of the father.

 Additionally, an allowance for the wives of mobilized men was provided.
-For example, in the Pas-de-Calais, a main allowance of 1.25 francs (increased to 1.50 F on August 4, 1917), with an additional 0.50 F in 1914 (raised to 1 F on August 4, 1917), was paid to the wives of conscripted men.
-By July 31, 1918, 171,253 requests had been reviewed by cantonal commissions, with over 115,000 beneficiaries approved, resulting in a monthly expenditure of approximately 6 million francs from August 2, 1914, to July 21, 1918.
+For example, in the Pas-de-Calais, a main allowance of 1.25 francs (increased to 1.50 F on 4 August 1917), with an additional 0.50 F in 1914 (raised to 1 F on 4 August 1917), was paid to the wives of conscripted men.
+By 31 July 1918, 171,253 requests had been reviewed by cantonal commissions, with over 115,000 beneficiaries approved, resulting in a monthly expenditure of approximately 6 million francs from 2 August 1914, to 21 July 1918.
 War charities and various solidarity movements complemented the system.

 With the Great War, women took their first steps toward emancipation.
 However, for many, the post-war period meant a return to normalcy and traditional values.
 Some, however, achieved unprecedented levels of responsibility.
 Approximately 700,000 war widows became heads of households.
 Unlike other countries, such as Germany, the United States, or Turkey, women in France did not gain the right to vote.
 The feminist movement, ignored by Jaurès in his Histoire socialiste de la Révolution française, was recognized by some historians, with the Histoire générale du féminisme (1921) by Léon Abensour or Les femmes pendant la Révolution (1931) by Jeanne Bouvier.

 In 1916, deputy Maurice Barrès proposed granting the right to vote to widows and mothers of soldiers killed during the Great War, calling his project the "suffrage of the dead".